Manly Vale - Allambie Heights

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Manly Vale - Allambie Heights has 109 active public transport stops.
-These are served by buses along 82 different routes, offering a total of 5,166 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents located an average of 131 meters from the nearest stop.
+Manly Vale - Allambie Heights has 132 active public transport stops, all of which are bus stops.
+These stops are served by 82 different routes, together providing 5,050 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located 131 meters from the nearest stop.
+Most residents commute outward from this primarily residential area.
+The dominant mode of transport is car, used by 79% of residents, followed by bus at 9% and walking at 5%.
+On average, there are 1.3 vehicles per dwelling.

 Frequently Asked Questions - Transport